 - Standard Glazing: A good choice when conservation grade UV protection is not a concern.

-GLASS OPTIONS – Glass has been around for as long as we can remember and has proven itself worthy of protecting your artwork, but it does come with some cons.
-It can be heavy and easy to break.
+Glass is certainly worthy of protecting your artwork, and is often less expensive than acrylic.
+However, it does come with some cons.
+It can be heavy and fragile, making it more suitable for smaller pieces.
 While moving artwork framed in glass, you must be extremely cautious as the glass can shatter and damage your piece.

 - Anti-Reflection/Museum Glass: Glass made with an optical coating that virtually eliminates reflection and significantly increases clarity.
-Less than 1% light reflection.
-This glass represents the best in optical clarity and reduced reflection.
+With less than 1% light reflection, this glass represents the best in optical clarity and reduced reflection.

 - Premium Clear Glass: Flat, clear glass with a nearly perfect optical surface representing the highest quality regular framing glass.
 8% light reflection.